Sleep apnea is when you stop breathing while you sleep.

 Surgery for Sleep Apnea

-The most commonly performed types of surgery for sleep apnea include:
+The most common types of surgery for sleep apnea include:

-Nasal surgery: Correction of nasal problems such as a deviated septum.
+- Nasal surgery.
+This fixes nasal problems such as a deviated septum.

-Uvulopalatopharyngoplasty (UPPP): A procedure that removes soft tissue on the back of the throat and palate, increasing the width of the airway at the opening of throat.
+- Uvulopalatopharyngoplasty (UPPP).
+This takes out soft tissue from the back of your throat and palate, making your airway wider at the opening of your throat.

-Mandibular maxillar advancement surgery: Surgery to correct certain facial problems or throat obstructions that contribute to sleep apnea.
+- Mandibular maxillomandibular advancement surgery.
+This fixes certain facial problems or throat blockages that play a role in sleep apnea.